 10

-How is this better than using libraries such as random
+How is this better than using libraries such as random, you ask?

 @Marginal # <- runs an exhaustive search over all sample/factor/.. calls to get an accurate distribution over return values